SciKit-Surgery/scikit-surgerybard/doc/01_Demo_Of_Laparoscopic_Liver_Surgery.rst

 Demo of Laparoscopic Liver Surgery System
 ===============================================

+Here we demonstrate the SmartLiver IGS system.

-    1. The aim is to display CT models on top of live laparoscopic video
+- The aim is to display CT models on top of live laparoscopic video
-    2. Talk  overview of system components
+- Talk overview of system components
         a.
 Optical Tracker
         b.
 Endoscopic stack
         c.
 NVidia SDI input
-    3. Perform “manual” registration using NiftySLS Liver Surgery plugin
+- Perform “manual” registration using NiftySLS Liver Surgery plugin
-    4. Perform “ICP” registration using NiftySLS Liver Surgery plugin
+- Perform “ICP” registration using NiftySLS Liver Surgery plugin

 (all steps will probably require live demo/assistance).

-    5. Discuss Coordinate Systems – Compare “Laparoscopic System” with “Home Made” System (see Task 2)
+- Discuss Coordinate Systems
+- Compare “Laparoscopic System” with “Home Made” System (see Task 2)

 For Laparoscopic System: